Danielresek/Revz-BIS-List---World-of-Warcraft-Item-Tracker/README.md

 **Revz BIS List** is a web application created for World of Warcraft players who want to track their **Best in Slot (BIS)** gear for their characters.
 The app allows users to add characters, manage BIS items, and mark items as collected.
 This gives players an easy way to visualize their progression towards full BIS gear.

-The application is live and available at **www.revzbis.com**.
-Feel free to visit and try it out!

-_Please note that this project is still under active development.
+_This application is currently inactive and not under any active development.
 You are welcome to download, contribute, or run your own local version._

-### Preview Screenshots
+### Preview Screenshots (Old logo)

 **Home Page:**
 ![Home Page](public/images/home_screenshot.png)